Skip to main content

 Homes built before 1986 are most likely to have lead solder in plumbing and may have lead service lines.
 Homes built before 1978 may also have lead paint that can contaminate water if pipes are disturbed.
 Homes built between 1986 and 2014 can still have "lead-free" brass fixtures that contain up to 8% lead under the pre-2014 standard.

-Check with your utility
+Check with your public water system

 Test your water